-When it comes to Alcohol, we always want the imported Whiskeys or Gins, but very few of us know how great the Indian Alcohol scene is in India.
+When it comes to Alcohol, we always want imported Whiskeys or Gins, but very few of us know how great the Indian Spirits scene is in India.
 One of the most commonly viewed alcohols has got to be Old Monk without a doubt.
 This rum requires no introduction and has been famous throughout India.
-But apart from the famous Indian Alcohol, there are way too many Indian brands that have now entered the Indian Market and these brand have taken the market by storm.
+But apart from the famous Indian Alcohol, there are way too many Indian brands that have now entered the Indian Market and these brands have taken the market by storm.

 Let’s go in-depth about India’s Spirit Journey.

 India is one of the world’s top spirits producers and users.
 India is regarded popularly as a whiskey market, one of the greatest volume spirit markets.
 Although mainly determined by whiskey development, other subsegments such as brandy, rum, vodka, and gin have also posted solid levels in recent years.
 The vast population rising disposable incomes and changing lifestyles will keep the demand for spirits high in the foreseeable future.